 Set realistic goals in small steps and allow yourself one indulgence a month so that you don’t feel you are depriving yourself, this way you are less likely to give up completely

 Drink more water, it’s amazing how many people are dehydrated and yet this actually will make you less efficient at metabolising fat!
+Start with day with hot water and lemon.

 Look after your gut health, when this works you will manage your weight more effectively include both pre and probiotics in your diet.